AdetolaKols/Threat-Hunting-Projects/Port of Entry.md

 ## Initial Access - Compromised User Account

 **Objective:**
-Identify which credentials were compromised and determine the scope of unauthorised access
+Identify which credentials were compromised and determine the scope of unauthorised access.
+**Hypothesis** - Attackers often enumerate network topology to identify lateral movement opportunities and high-value targets.

 - **KQL Query Used:**
 ```